Paper and cardboard are two of the world’s most valuable materials, and we certainly would struggle to get by without them.

-It would be easy to assume that cardboard is only made of paper, but it is full of other substances that are often not safe to burn.
+It would be easy to assume that cardboard is only made of paper, but it is full of other substances that are often unsafe to burn.

-Packaged goods require marketing or at the very least, appealing visuals for the boxes themselves, which have become more commonplace as industries have developed.
-This often involves printing logos or pictures onto the boxes, using inks that when burnt are incredibly bad for the environment.
+Packaged goods require marketing or, at the very least, appealing visuals for the boxes themselves, which have become more commonplace as industries have developed.
+This often involves printing logos or pictures onto the boxes and using inks that are incredibly bad for the environment when burnt.

 It is not just inks used in printing that are the issue; cardboard can also contain plastic, wax coatings, and paint.
-All these substances release harmful chemicals like lead into the atmosphere when they are burnt, which has a direct impact on the environment.
+All these substances release harmful chemicals like lead into the atmosphere when burnt, which directly impacts the environment.

-Large-scale burning of cardboard could lead to poisoning of water sources and contamination of the soil, which could kill not only local wildlife and plants but also cause a dangerous buildup of chemicals in the food chain.
+Large-scale burning of cardboard could lead to the poisoning of water sources and soil contamination, which could kill local wildlife and plants and cause a dangerous buildup of chemicals in the food chain.

-When you think about burning cardboard, remember to consider all the other chemicals this is associated with, not just paper.
+When you think about burning cardboard, remember to consider all the other chemicals associated with it, not just paper.

 Burning cardboard can cause fires.

-This is perhaps related to smaller-scale cardboard burning and might not be something you have ever thought about, but when cardboard burns it can release large chunks of material into the air.
+This is related to smaller-scale cardboard burning and might not be something you have ever thought about, but when it burns, it can release large chunks of material into the air.

-These pieces float on the hot currents from the flames and can quickly travel to areas outside of where it is being burnt.
-In some areas of the world, this could lead to the beginning of a devastating forest fire, or at the very least cause damage to your local ecosystem.
+These pieces float on the hot currents from the flames and can quickly travel to areas outside where it is being burnt.
+In some areas of the world, this could lead to the beginning of a devastating forest fire or, at the very most, minor cause damage to your local ecosystem.

-Cardboard catches alight quickly and could overwhelm a small fire, so it is important to be prepared and not cause environmental damage.
+Cardboard catches alight quickly and could overwhelm a small fire, so it is essential to be prepared and not cause environmental damage.

 When Can Burning Paper and Cardboard be Good for the Environment?

-There are some important reasons why burning paper and cardboard is not good for the environment.
+There are some essential reasons why burning paper and cardboard is unsuitable for the environment.
 There are times, however, when burning these materials can be beneficial and even safer for the environment, which is good news!

 Paper in landfills accelerates climate change.

-When we throw the paper away and it ends up in a landfill, it rots in an incomplete way which produces methane.
-This gas is 25 times more potent than carbon dioxide in trapping heat in the earth’s atmosphere, which leads to an acceleration of global warming and severe climatic changes.
+When we throw the paper away, and it ends up in a landfill, it rots incompletely, producing methane.
+This gas is 25 times more potent than carbon dioxide in trapping heat in the earth’s atmosphere, accelerating global warming and severe climatic changes.